comuns-rpgmaker/schach-pathfinding/README.md

 The relative path is intenteded to be used such that you can clone the plugin repository into the `js` folder of a RMMZ project and test it easily.

+We recommend using [VS Code](https://code.visualstudio.com/) to build and edit sources, since we provide ready-made settings for building and debugging the plugin on it.

 ## License

 See [LICENSE](./LICENSE).